publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == Changelog ==

+= 2.1.2 =

+*Major Fixes*

+* fixed problems that were happenening with excerpts (I'm pretty sure I squashed this bug - if you notice differently please [add to this thread](http://unfoldingneurons.com/forums/topic/excerpt-problem-with-newest-plugin-version-21)

+* Series Feeds weren't working.
+Now they are.

+*Minor Fixes*

+* a couple of missed localization tags.

 = 2.1.1 =
 This is a recommended upgrade to fix a major bug listed below.